 The Third River Crossing requires a special type of permission, called a Development Consent Order, to construct, operate and maintain it.
 Under the Planning Act 2008 we have to carry out a statutory consultation before we apply for a Development Consent Order.
 The stage 3 consultation was this statutory consultation.

-Two consultations on the Third River Crossing have been completed so far:
+Two non-statutory consultations on the Third River Crossing have also been completed: